harvard-acc/cascade/README.md

 # CASCADE: A Composable Analytical System of Chiplets for AI Devices at the Edge
+## Democratizing Customization for ML at the Edge through Hetero-Chiplet SiP Architectures

 **Authors:** Matthew Joseph Adiletta, Gu-Yeon Wei, and David Brooks
 **Affiliation:** Harvard University, Paulson School of Engineering and Applied Sciences